pflry/simple-json-editor/readme.txt

 SJE (Simple JSON Editor) simplifies the editing of JSON files in your WordPress themes.
 Whether you're an experienced developer or a beginner, SJE offers you an intuitive interface to manipulate your JSON data directly from the WordPress dashboard.

+SJE streamlines your workflow by displaying only folders containing JSON files in the selection menu, helping you focus on the files that matter.

 Key features:
 * Intuitive and elegant user interface
 * Syntax highlighting for better readability
 * Real-time JSON file validation
 * Secure saving of modifications
 * Compatible with all WordPress themes
+* Smart folder display: only folders with JSON files are shown
+* Easy navigation through your theme's JSON files

 SJE is the perfect tool for theme developers and site administrators who need to regularly modify JSON configuration files.